The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Introduction

 Despite its widespread use, the origins and properties of the PSI are not widely understood.
-The PSI is based on the Kullback-Leibler divergence, measuring difference between two probability distributions \citep[eq.
-(2.6)]{kullback1951information}.
-The earliest reference to {the PSI} measure can be found in \citet{lewis1994introduction}, who also coined the term ``Population Stability Index'' and {popularized use of} {the so-called} \textit{Lewis constants} as thresholds (see \citet[p.~155 ff.]{thomas2002credit}, \citet[p.~368 ff.]{siddiqi2017intelligent}). {\citet[p.~106]{lewis1994introduction} describes the PSI without formulating a hypothesis in the statistical sense but notes,} ``If a user finds the distribution of scores \textit{close together}, [they] can be confident that the population has not changed.''
-In his example, a PSI below 0.10 indicates that the current population \textit{resembles} the original and no action is required, a value between 0.10 and 0.25 suggests that some investigation should be undertaken, and a value above 0.25 signals a substantial change in the incoming population that may necessitate model reconstruction.
-In our paper, the word \textit{resembles} is used in the sense of difference by no more than a specified small deviation -- see Definition \ref{deltaresemblance} in Section \ref{sec: measuring resemblance}.
+The PSI is based on the Kullback-Leibler divergence, measuring difference between two probability distributions \parencite[Eq.~2.6]{kullback1951information}.
+The earliest reference to {the PSI} measure can be found in \textcite{lewis1994introduction}, who also coined the term ``Population Stability Index'' and {popularized use of} {the so-called} \textit{Lewis constants} as thresholds (see \textcite[p.~155 ff.]{thomas2002credit}, \textcite[p.~368 ff.]{siddiqi2017intelligent}). \textcite[p.~106]{lewis1994introduction} describes the PSI without formulating a hypothesis in the statistical sense but notes, ``If a user finds the distribution of scores \textit{close together}, [they] can be confident that the population has not changed.''
+In his example, a PSI below 0.10 indicates that the current population is sufficiently similar to the original and no action is required, a value between 0.10 and 0.25 suggests that call for further investigation, and a value above 0.25 signals a material change in the incoming population that may necessitate model reconstruction. {The specification of these constants neglects any connection to a defined magnitude of population shift or to the role of sampling variability.
+By contrast, our framework introduces a precise definition of distributional similarity, which we refer to as \textit{resemblance}, and explicitly links this to statistical thresholds that specify an associated maximum tolerable population shift.}